 Source of the Blackwood River

-The Blackwood River has its named source at the confluence of the Arthur and Balgarup Rivers, forty kilometres north-east of the township of Boyup Brook.
+The Blackwood River has its named source at the confluence of the Arthur and Balgarup Rivers, 40 kilometres north-east of the township of Boyup Brook.
 This is about 400 kilometres from the mouth at Hardy Inlet, Augusta.

 Hydrologically, however, the watercourse termed the Arthur River is the same as the Blackwood.
 The Arthur River is termed as such from its confluence with the Yilliminning River in a salt lake system in the Arthur River Nature Reserve about 30 kilometres northwards of Wagin.